cltl/OpenDutchFrameNetLexicon/README.md

                 ]
 ```

-Typically the mentions have references to text corpora created in the DutchFrameNet project (Framing situations in the Dutch Language) and the SoNaR frame annotation project.
-Mentions contain the token identifiers to find the occurrences in the source text.
+Mentions have references to either the DataToText corpus (Framing situations in the Dutch Language) or the SoNaR corpus.
+Mentions contain the token identifiers for the occurrences in the source text.
 For the DutchFrameNet, the NAF files with the original text can be found here: [DFN DATA RELEASE TO B ADDED]().
 For the SoNaR annotations, we refer to the SoNaR corpus that can be obtained [here](https://opensonar.ivdnt.org).

 ## Scripts

-There are a few scripts given in this repository:
+There are several scripts in this repository:

-1. For obtaining the entries and annotations from the "Framing situations in the Dutch language" project (the DFN corpus).
+1. For obtaining the entries and annotations from the DataToText corpus (The "Framing situations in the Dutch language" project).
    * extract_frame_element_lexicon_from_naf_corpus.py
    * extract_frame_lexicon_from_naf_corpus
 2. For merging input lexicons into a single JSON file: